zaratanDotWorld/choreWheel/README.md

 ### Overview:

-Mirror is self-governance software for coliving, helping reshape the economics of housing.
+Chore Wheel is self-governance software for coliving, helping reshape the economics of housing.

-Developed in collaboration with social scientists and game designers, Mirror is a set of tools and processes which enable groups of individuals to easily and effectively share space, without reliance on expensive managers or tedious meetings.
-By lowering the cost of cooperation, Mirror helps to bring coliving into the mainstream, reducing both the price and environmental impact of housing.
+Developed in collaboration with social scientists and game designers, Chore Wheel is a set of tools and processes which enable groups of individuals to easily and effectively share space, without reliance on expensive managers or tedious meetings.
+By lowering the cost of cooperation, Chore Wheel helps to bring coliving into the mainstream, reducing both the price and environmental impact of housing.

-Mirror draws influence from the work of Elinor Ostrom, and is designed in reference to her [eight principles](https://en.wikipedia.org/wiki/Elinor_Ostrom#Design_principles_for_Common_Pool_Resource_(CPR)_institution):
+Chore Wheel draws influence from the work of Elinor Ostrom, and is designed in reference to her [eight principles](https://en.wikipedia.org/wiki/Elinor_Ostrom#Design_principles_for_Common_Pool_Resource_(CPR)_institution):

 1. Clearly defined the group boundaries (and effective exclusion of external un-entitled parties) and the contents of the common pool resource;
 2. The appropriation and provision of common resources that are adapted to local conditions;